 - Puffiness around eyes, swelling of hands and feet, especially in children

 The kidneys filter your body’s blood.
 Most people have two kidneys, located near the middle of their back, just below the rib cage.
-Kidneys remove waste products and extra fluid in the form of urine.
+Kidneys remove waste and extra fluid in the form of urine.
 This waste comes from the breakdown of food as it’s digested and from normal muscle activity.

 Your kidneys perform other important jobs as well.
 They: